Neal Casal: Ryan Adams & The Cardinals

 Casal joined Ryan Adams & The Cardinals in 2005, shortly after the release of Jacksonville City Nights, replacing J.P.
 Bowerstock, and toured the US in the summer of 2006, followed by a UK and European tour in the autumn.

 In 2007, the Ryan Adams album Easy Tiger was released and went to number seven. on Billboard album chart, resulting in a yearlong world tour and the album's producer, Jamie Candiloro, added to the lineup on piano.
 Candiloro also produced the Follow the Lights EP, released in October 2007, and reaching number 40 on the US Billboard 200 chart.

 In 2008, Ryan Adams & The Cardinals released Cardinology, recorded at Electric Lady Studios in New York and produced by Tom Schick.
 The album reached number 11 on Billboard album chart and number 14 on Rolling Stones best albums of 2008 list.
 Rolling Stone magazine also placed "Magick" at No. 13 on the 100 Best Singles of 2008 list.

 In January 2009, Adams announced that he was leaving The Cardinals after their final show on March 20, 2009 at the Fox Theatre in Atlanta.
 The band has been on indefinite hiatus ever since.

 In December 2010, Ryan Adams & The Cardinals released their final album III/IV, a compilation of unreleased material.
 The album was recorded in 2006 during the same sessions that yielded Easy Tiger.

 On April 16 Ryan Adams released Class Mythology, which is an EP of unreleased tracks recorded with the Cardinals during the Cardinology period.

 In an interview with American Songwriter Casal described his experience with the group positively.
 "It really was a great lineup...
 For a couple years there, man, we were on fire.
 We really were.
 We were playing some amazing shows and running through Ryan's entire catalog, just burning those songs to the ground.
 We really felt confident for awhile [sic].
 We had a lot of synergy, we were all really connected, and everyone believed in it.
 We were firing on all cylinders.
 It was a great thing to be a part of."

 Session work/collaborations

 Casal contributed guitar work on Tift Merritt's 2005 album Tambourine, featuring Mike Campbell, which was nominated for a Country Album of the Year and three Americana Music Awards.
 Casal played on Gin Wigmore's 2009 album Holy Smoke produced by Mike Elizondo, which won four of the six New Zealand Music Awards it was nominated for and went Quadruple Platinum.

 Willie Nelson's 2007 album Songbird produced by Ryan Adams and released by Lost Highway Records.
 Adams, along with The Cardinals, performed on the album's eleven tracks, featuring Casal on guitar and piano.
 Songbird peaked at No. 87 on the Billboard 200 on November 18, 2006.

-Other artists who featured Casal as a session musician include Shooter Jennings, Phil Lesh, Lucinda Williams, Vetiver (band), Sera Cahoone, Vision Explored, Minnie Driver, Duncan Sheik, Dr. Zwig, The Jayhawks, Sera Cahoone, and Amanda Shires.
+Other artists who featured Casal as a session musician include Shooter Jennings, Phil Lesh, Lucinda Williams, Vetiver (band), Sera Cahoone, Vision Explored, Minnie Driver, Duncan Sheik, Dr. Zwig, The Jayhawks, and Amanda Shires.